Our Services

 Published on: 4/24/2026

-Red light therapy (RLT) uses specific 600-900 nm red and near-infrared light to stimulate cellular energy production, reduce inflammation and improve blood flow, helping to ease delayed-onset muscle soreness and speed recovery after high-intensity workouts.
+Red light therapy (RLT) uses 600–900 nm red and near-infrared wavelengths to boost cellular energy (ATP) production, reduce inflammation, and improve circulation.
+These effects can ease delayed-onset muscle soreness (DOMS) and accelerate recovery after high-intensity workouts.

 Delayed onset muscle soreness (DOMS) is a familiar foe for anyone pushing their limits—especially CrossFit athletes who thrive on high‐intensity, varied workouts.
 Stiffness, aching muscles and decreased performance can linger for days, slowing your progress.
 Red light therapy (RLT) is emerging as a promising, noninvasive tool to ease DOMS and help you get back in the box stronger, faster.